 It feels a little counterintuitive, but the red number indicates that you have a $100 credit on your card.
 (Remember, if you budget for your credit card payment, that figure is green.
 The green number is the amount you will pay your credit card this month.
 Red is the opposite.)

 So, how can you avoid this confusing red number?
 When you record your refund in the credit account screen, categorize it based on the purchase—in this case, you’d put it under your clothing category.
 Don’t need money for clothes, right now?
 Then move the $100 to whatever category you like!

 Per Rule One, every dollar gets a job—and that includes your savings!
 It doesn’t matter if that job happens this month or in twenty years.
 Create a category in your budget for whatever your intentions may be (e.g., job loss, vacation next year, a new bike, etc.).
 Here’s how.

-Rule Four, Age Your Money, seems pretty straightforward—hang onto your cash as long as you can before you spend it.
+Rule Four, Age Your Money, seems pretty straightforward—hang onto your cash as long as you can before you spend it (Watch the Rule 4 video here to learn about aging your money).
 The longer you have the money in your bank account, the older it becomes.
 It’s a great position to be in, too, because, when you don’t need to spend new income right away, you’re able to budget those dollars into the future.